Post 16 Studies

 Study days: want more from a visit?

 Would you like to extend your students further; how about booking a study day?
 Study days have been particularly designed for A-level Biology and BTEC Animal Management and Animal Care courses.
-We offer four different study days which consist of two sessions in our classroom and each last an hour and 45 minutes.
+We offer two different study days, each last an hour and 45 minutes.
 Study days are charged at the same rate as a single session so are great value for money.

 Role of a modern zoo study day